 Top Tip – Literally down the road from Domaine de Grand Pre is the very cute Tangled Garden.
 The Tangled Garden is a beautiful herb garden through which you can stroll as well as a store.
 The owner Beverley McClure produces jams, jellies, ice cream and much more.
 All the products are made from the onsite ingredients and are produced in small batch quantities for maximum flavour.

 This is Nova Scotia’s newest winery and it is stunning!
-The building is the perfect mix of classic farm house and modern architecture.
+The building is the perfect mix of a classic farmhouse and modern architecture.
 The high ceilings give it a lovely open feel.
 The tasting room is huge and I particularly fell for the stunning lighting!
 There is also a large outdoor seating area for food and wine.

 On to the wines!
 Their winegrowing practices are all organic and biodynamic.
 The wines that Lightfoot Winery are best known for are their Chardonnay, Pinot Noir and Riesling.